Methods to Increase Safety

 Confidential Close Call Reporting Systems (C3RS)

-Modeled after a program already in practice in the airline industry, C3RS “provides a safe environment for employees to report unsafe events and conditions.”
-To encourage reporting, employees receive protection from discipline and FRA enforcement.
-Railroads also receive protection from FRA enforcement for events reported within C3RS framework.
+Modeled after a program already in practice in the airline industry, C3RS enables employees to report unsafe events and conditions without worrying about job repercussions.
+To encourage reporting, employees receive protection from discipline within the C3RS framework, while railroads receive the detailed information necessary to take respond to potential hazards.

-A number of commuter railroads across the US have voluntarily adopted an implemented C3RS programs.
+Many commuter railroads across the US have voluntarily adopted and implemented C3RS programs.

 Inward and Outward Facing Cameras

-Railroads have been installing inward- and outward- facing audio and video recording devices to assist in incident investigations and to assure safety compliance.
-Inward and outward facing devices have been recommended by the National Transportation Safety Board (NTSB) but the USDOT has not mandated such devices.
+Railroads have been installing inward- and outward-facing audio and video recording devices to assist in incident investigations and to ensure safety compliance.
+While the National Transportation Safety Board (NTSB) has recommended such devices, DOT has only recently approached mandating them.

 Civil Speed Enforcement